vladperchi/InmoIT/docs/Md/api-migrations-guide.md

 ## Steps

 - Navigate to the Host folder and set the API as the startup project.
-- Open package manager console window and select the default project to perform the migration, which, in general, will always be in Modules.<Project Name>.Infrastructure.
+- Open package manager console window and select the default project to perform the migration, which, in general, will always be in Modules.`Project-Name`.Infrastructure.
-- Navigate to each of the Infrastructure project per module and shared(Shared.Infrastructure)
+- Navigate to each of the Infrastructure project per module and shared (Shared.Infrastructure)
 - Run the EF commands.
-You can find the EF Commands below in the next section with additional steps ;)
+You can find the EF Commands below in the next section with additional steps
 - That's it!

 ### Application